-- 1) Please describe your Tribal community.
-Include location (county/city and/or Tribal lands), service population information, if your organization is in a rural or urban area, housing availability, and any other information you feel is relevant to understanding your service area.
-(250-word limit) - 2) How do behavioral health conditions (serious mental illness and/or substance use disorder) affect the ability of individuals to find and retain housing in your Tribal community?
+Please describe your tribal community.
+Include location (county/city and/or tribal lands), service population information, if your organization is in a rural or urban area, housing availability, and any other information you feel is relevant to understanding your service area.
+(250-word limit)

+2) How do behavioral health conditions (SMI and/or SUD) affect the ability of individuals to find and retain housing in your tribal community?
 (250-word limit)